edmundhung/conform/docs/file-upload.md

 The setup is similar to normal inputs except the **encType** must be set to `multipart/form-data`.

-When the browser construct a form data set with an empty file input, a default file entry would be created.
-To validate if an file input is empty, you should check its filename and size.
+When the browser constructs a form data set with an empty file input, a default file entry would be created.
+To validate whether an file input is empty, you should check its filename and size.

 ```tsx
 import { useForm } from '@conform-to/react';